renebarto/baremetal/doc/hardware-overview.md

 ## Raspberry Pi 5

 Again after quite some time, Raspberry Pi 5 was introduced October 2023.
-It has quite some feature improvements, amongst which are a reset switch and of course an improved SoC.
+It has quite some feature improvements, amongst which are a power / reset switch and of course an improved SoC.
 ![Top view](images/RPI5-box.jpg)
 __Raspberry Pi 5 box__